Skip to main content

 Create a new dataset version

-To create a dataset version, you must be a Catalogue Manager or have the permission to publish datasets.
+To create a new version of the dataset record, you must be a Catalogue Manager or have the permission to publish datasets.
 Check your permissions.

 1. Go to the Published tab in the datasets panel.

-2. Select the options icon ( ) on the dataset you want to version.
+2. Select the options icon ( ) on the dataset record you want to version.

 Screenshot showing the create version button in the actions menu